hewison-chris/agora-cl-docs/README.md

-# Prysm Documentation Portal
+# Agora-cl Documentation Portal

-This repository houses all the documentation pertaining to the Prysm client and Ethereum 2.
+This repository houses all the documentation pertaining to the Agora-cl client and Ethereum 2.
 It is generated with [Docusaurus](https://github.com/facebook/docusaurus).

 Below are steps for initialising and reproducing this portal for development.

 ## Dependencies

 1. The latest version of [Node](https://nodejs.org/en/download/) installed.
 2. The latest version of [Yarn](https://yarnpkg.com/en/docs/install) installed.
 (Optional, but recommended)

     > You have to be on Node >= 8.x and Yarn >= 1.5.